ianfajardo/gamestreamingsetup/blog/budget-friendly-guide-streaming-twitch-2022.md

 ---
-title: "A Budget-Friendly Guide to Streaming with Twitch in 2022"
+title: A Budget-Friendly Guide to Streaming with Twitch in 2022
-metatitle: "A Budget-Friendly Guide to Streaming with Twitch | twitch streaming, best budget pc for streaming, streaming with mac, best cheap streaming pc"
+metatitle: A Budget-Friendly Guide to Streaming with Twitch | twitch streaming, best budget pc for streaming, streaming with mac, best cheap streaming pc |
+  cheapest streaming setup
-description: "Streaming on Twitch is more popular than ever, and with the right setup, you can be up and running in just a few hours.
-Our guide is perfect for streamers of all levels - from beginner to pro."
+description: Streaming on Twitch is more popular than ever, and with the right setup, you can be up and running in just a few hours.
+Our guide is perfect for streamers of all levels - from beginner to pro.
-date: "2022-02-13"
+date: 2022-02-13
-image: "/budget-friendly-guide-streaming-twitch-2022.png"
+image: /budget-friendly-guide-streaming-twitch-2022.png
-category: "Guides"
+category: Guides
-type: "Guides"
+type: Guides
 ---
 ## The Complete Budget Guide to Streaming on Twitch

 Streaming on Twitch is a great way to reach your audience, but if you're on a budget, it can be really expensive.
 Luckily there are ways to stream for free or very cheaply.
 Streaming video games online is a popular hobby that has grown into a full-time profession for some.
 With streaming, gamers can show off their skills and connect with other gamers from around the world.
 However, not everyone can afford to build a top-of-the-line gaming rig or purchase the latest console.
 This guide will show how to stream on Twitch with both a budget PC or console so you don't miss out on the fun!

-## Our Budget Streaming Tech Picks
+## Our Budget Streaming Tech Picks: Cheapest Streaming Setup

 Streaming on Twitch is a great way to reach your audience, but if you're on a budget, it can be really expensive.
 Luckily there are ways to stream for free or very cheaply.
 Streaming video games online is a popular hobby that has grown into a full-time profession for some.